 - Community ties

 In addition, our volunteers serve as trusted adult role models, mentors, and educators who guide refugee youth in making healthy decisions about their futures.

-+ Visit Get Involved to learn more about becoming an ASTEP Volunteer Artist!
++ Visit Get Involved to learn more about becoming an ASTEP Volunteer Teaching Artist!